How American girl wrote to Yuri Andropov

-Once the girl saw U.S. President Ronald Reagan and the new Soviet leader Andropov as the man of the year on the cover of Time Magazine.
-In one of the articles of the magazine was told that the new leader of the USSR was a very dangerous person, and that under his leadership, the Soviet Union threatened the U.S. security.
+Once the girl saw U.S. President Ronald Reagan and the new Soviet leader Andropov as the man of the year on the cover of the Time Magazine.
+In one of the articles of the magazine there was told that the new leader of the USSR was a very dangerous person, and that under his leadership, the Soviet Union threatened the U.S. security.

-Samantha asked her mother, “If everyone is so afraid of Andropov, why not write him a letter and asked if he is going to start a war?”
+Samantha asked her mother, “If everyone is so afraid of Andropov, why not write him a letter and ask if he is going to start a war?”
 Mother jokingly said, “Well, write it yourself”, and Samantha wrote.

 “Dear Mr. Andropov,

 My name is Samantha Smith.
 I am ten years old.
 Congratulations on your new job.
 I have been worrying about Russia and the United States getting into a nuclear war.
 Are you going to vote to have a war or not?
 If you aren’t please tell me how you are going to help to not have a war.
 This question you do not have to answer, but I would like to know why you want to conquer the world or at least our country.
 God made the world for us to live together in peace and not to fight.

 Her letter was sent to the Soviet Union in November 1982 and at the beginning of 1983 it was published in the Pravda newspaper.

 Samantha and her parents were invited to visit the Soviet Union.
 On July 7, 1983 they came to Moscow, where they lived in Sovetskaya hotel.
 For two weeks spent in the Soviet Union, Samantha visited Moscow, Leningrad and pioneer camp Artek in the Crimea.
 Although seriously ill Andropov did not meet with Samantha, they talked on the phone.
 Andropov presented the girl with a real Russian samovar with tea infuser and a Palekh casket with a picture of the Red Square on it.